Howquez/forecast-uncertainty/README.md

 ## 🛠 How we build it

 ### Tech stack
-The experiment itself is based on oTree, a Python module designed to build surveys and experiments.
-It utilizes on Python, JavaScript, HTML & CSS (mostly bootstrap).
+The experiment itself is based on [oTree](https://www.sciencedirect.com/science/article/pii/S2214635016000101), a Python module designed to build surveys and experiments.
+It utilizes Python, JavaScript, HTML & CSS (mostly bootstrap 4.1.x).
 The corresponding analysis is done with R.

 ### App Sequence
 As a consequence, there are two different groups of apps.
 One relying on Baillon+BSR and another one relying on